What is an internship?

 You may also want to watch this video tutorial describing the internship program and how to search for an internship.
 Please note as of 9-15-14 all internship questions and inquiries are to be directed to Jane C. Picknell.

-What steps should a student take to set up a Practicum/Internship?
+What steps should a student take to set up an Internship?

 - BA 409 students must become fully admitted to the School of Business.
 Once you have completed the pre-business program requirements, visit the School of Business office in Central Hall 144 to apply for full admission to the upper division program in Business Administration.
 At this time you will select one of four concentration options and will meet with an advisor who will help you plan your upper division coursework.
 Your advisor must approve your internship.